 Although unforeseen events don’t happen frequently, it’s comforting to know that you’ll be compensated more than the amount the carrier is legally responsible for.
 A full-value cargo insurance policy requires no deductibles for customers.

 Full-value insurance is typically required for a few shipments.
 Shippers can benefit from this when shipping high-value or fragile items.
 A freight broker can manage the claims process for you by a freight broker to save time and resources.

 Once an insurance claim has been filed, there’s a limited amount of time for it to be acknowledged by the carrier.
 It’s recommended to file the claim as soon as possible.
 Remember that each country has slightly different insurance laws.

 A Dutch sea-going vessel with a gross registered tonnage of 300 requires indemnity insurance coverage.
 This means that in case of an accident, the weight of the goods will become the basis of the coverage, not the value of goods.
 A limitation of refunding can also be placed on the damages.
 It should be specified if your shipping company is absolved of insurance liability.

 Fast Cargo and Freight Services

-Just like cargo insurance is important, choosing the right freight forwarder is crucial too.
+Just like cargo insurance is essential, choosing the right freight forwarder is also crucial.
 Cargo Shipping International is an international freight forwarding company based in Rotterdam, the Netherlands.

 Reach out to us today to learn more about our services.